swagger-api/swagger-js/README.md

 This lib exposes these functionalities:

-1. Static functions for...
+- Static functions for...
-  1. HTTP Client
+  -  HTTP Client
-  1. Swagger Spec Resolver ( OAS 2.0 )
+  - Swagger Spec Resolver ( OAS 2.0 )
-  1. TryItOut Executor
+  - TryItOut Executor
-1. A constructor with the methods...
+- A constructor with the methods...
-  1. HTTP Client
+  - HTTP Client, for convenience
-  1. Swagger Spec Resolver ( OAS 2.0 )
+  - Swagger Spec Resolver ( OAS 2.0 ), which will use `url` or `spec` from the instance
-  1. TryItOut Executor
+  - TryItOut Executor, bound to the `http` and `spec` instance properties
-  1. Tags Interface
+  - Tags Interface, also bound to the instance

 HTTP Client
 -----------